grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Constant-Arrival-Rate-Exercises.md

 }
 ```

-We're starting with the bare-minimum to use the executor.
+We're starting with the bare minimum to use the executor.
 Compared to previous executors, this has a bit more required configuration beyond the usual `executor` itself.

 Reviewing the additional options, we see that the `rate` and `duration` are now required.
 This makes sense given the focus of this executor is achieving and maintaining the specified _iteration rate_ over the provided timeframe.
 Let's defer the discussion of `preAllocatedVUs` for the moment until we get our initial test execution completed.